VCassiel/dotfiles/README.md

 #### Notes

-- The deployment script is still WIP and may not function as expected
-- The colorschemes are also WIP
+- Development is discontinued, configs will not updated